havkerboi123/chat-with-pdfs/README.md

 # chat-with-pdfs
-Uses OpenAI's LLM to chat with private pdf documents .
-The front end has been made using streamline.
+Uses OpenAI's LLM to chat with private pdf documents , though you'll need to enter your own API key in the .env file.
+Front-end has been using streamlit.